studentkittens/lncs-pandoc/paper.md

 application to have their own process ids, hostname, mount points and IPC primitives.

-All communication of the containers are done internally via the docker daemon ``dockerd``, which is a system service that run on the host system and handles all containers on a single system.
+All communication of the containers are done internally via the *Docker daemon* ``dockerd``, which is a system service that run on the host system and handles all containers on a single system.